produck/mold/packages/mold/README.md

 [![lerna](https://img.shields.io/badge/maintained%20with-lerna-cc00ff.svg?style=flat-square)](https://lerna.js.org/)
 [![NPM](https://img.shields.io/npm/l/@produck/mold)](https://opensource.org/licenses/MIT)

 A tool module for defining data type schemas to a normalize function.
-It has been published as a "Dual CommonJS/ES module [[1]](https://nodejs.org/dist/latest-v16.x/docs/api/packages.html#dual-commonjses-module-packages)" package.
-It is very simple, flexible.
-There is also some default "Catcher" for helping to throw a "TypeError" with good readability messages.
+It has been published as a "[Dual CommonJS/ES module](https://nodejs.org/dist/latest-v16.x/docs/api/packages.html#dual-commonjses-module-packages)" package but ESM first.
+It is very simple, flexible and extensible.

+There is also some default "Catcher" for helping to throw a "[TypeError](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypeError)" with good readability messages.
+It can be also defined a completely custom catcher to handle the cause if a bad value provided.

 It can work in "node.js" and browsers.
+It is also very friendly with "tree shaking", using "[Rollup](https://rollupjs.org/guide/en/)" so try ESM firstly.

 ## Installation
 ```